datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

 .. figure:: ../artwork/src/catalog/datalad_catalog_pipeline.svg

-- DataLad itself can be used for decentralised management of data as lightweight, portable and extensible representations.
+- DataLad itself can be used for decentralized management of data as lightweight, portable and extensible representations.
 - DataLad MetaLad can extract structured high- and low-level metadata and associate it with these datasets or with individual files.
 - And at the end of the workflow, DataLad Catalog can turn the structured metadata into a user-friendly data browser.